LexikJWTAuthenticationBundle. This bundle is going to make creating and

 composer require lexik/jwt-authentication-bundle

-Version 2 of this bundle is now out!
+This command will now give you a new version (2) of this bundle is now out!
 Not much has changed, but we'll tell you when something is different!

 While we're waiting for Jordi, I mean Composer to download that for us, let's keep